Jenolan Caves are one of our favourite attractions in the Blue Mountains. The caves you can visit are truly spectacular. Magical!

 If you have little ones, be aware that there are not actually toilets inside the caves.
 The closest toilets to the entrance of the caves are the ones that are located next to the Ticket Office Building.
 Allow 15-20 minutes to go at least, before the tour starts.

-Cafe + Food: The Bistro Cafe is open daily from 8am until mid afternoon.
+Cafe + Food: Caves Cafe is usually open daily from 8am until mid afternoon.
 They sell drinks, snacks, wraps, light meals, sandwiches, etc.

 Also, Chisolm’s Restaurant is open for breakfast and dinner.
 Bookings are essential for dinner.
 We did not eat in there, but apparently Chisolm’s Grand Dining Room at the Historic Caves House is like travelling back into the past.